Easy Clam Chowder

 Who can say “no” to a creamy New England-style clam chowder, especially when it has everything you love about authentic clam chowders, like red potatoes, real cream, clam broth, and bacon?

-Prepare a pot of this chowder for your next get-together, and your guests will think you spent hours in the kitchen capturing the authentic beach shack flavors.
+Prepare a pot of this chowder for your next gathering, and your guests will think you spent hours in the kitchen capturing the authentic flavors of a beach shack.
 Let it be your little secret that this recipe takes less than 30 minutes to prepare from scratch!

 Why You Should Try This Creamy Clam Chowder Recipe

-Clam chowder is delicious, but canned clam chowder, well, that is dreadful!
-This recipe for homemade clam chowder is inexpensive and quick to make, plus it is a whole lot better than anything you will find on your supermarket shelves.
+Clam chowder is delicious, but canned clam chowder is dreadful!
+This recipe for homemade clam chowder is inexpensive and quick to make, and it’s a whole lot better than anything you’ll find on supermarket shelves.

 The secret is using a clam broth made from real clam juice, not skimping on the heavy cream, and choosing top-quality, thick-cut smoked bacon.